JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/books/README.md

 3) 'Consume' the data in a component.
   - Import the context object
   - 'num' is the value stored in context - 5!
-  - Function for accessing value in context
+  - Function for accessing value in contextx``

 Lessons to re-watch: